Battle of Changsha (1941): Jingmen-Shashi Front

-On September 28, the 348th regiment of the 116th division crossed the Yangtze River with the 390th regiment of the 130th division and the Dongting Lake guerilla detachment, advancing towards Bailuoji (白螺磯).
-On the same day, a portion of the temporary 5th division and 77th division of the 73rd corps and the main force of the 15th division (originally part of the 73rd corps, temporarily attached to the 8th corps) and the 103rd division of the 8th corps also crossed the river near Haoxue (郝穴).
-On September 29, the 15th division destroyed a portion of the Han-Yi highway and four bridges.
-At the same time, the honorary 1st division of the 8th corps crossed the river.
-On October 1, a portion of the 390th regiment attacked the Bailuoji Airport, but made no progress.
+On September 28, the 348th Regiment of the 116th Division crossed the Yangtze River with the 390th Regiment of the 130th Division and the Dongting Lake guerilla detachment, advancing towards Bailuoji (白螺磯).
+On the same day, a portion of the 5th Provisional Division and 77th Division of the 73rd Corps and the main force of the 15th Division (originally part of the 73rd Corps, temporarily attached to the 8th Corps) and the 103rd Division of the 8th Corps also crossed the river near Haoxue (郝穴).
+On September 29, the 15th Division destroyed a portion of the Han-Yi highway and four bridges.
+At the same time, the 1st Honorary Division of the 8th Corps crossed the river.
+On October 1, a portion of the 390th Regiment attacked the Bailuoji Airport, but made no progress.

-On September 29, the 59th corps and 77th corps of the 33rd army group began its operation, followed by the 39th corps on September 30.
-For the next week, the three corps attacked garrison positions of the Japanese 39th division while at the same time destroying bridges and communication facilities.
+On September 29, the 59th Corps and 77th Corps of the 33rd Army Group began its operation, followed by the 39th Corps on September 30.
+For the next week, the three corps attacked garrison positions of the Japanese 39th Division while at the same time destroying bridges and communication facilities.

-From October 2 until October 3, the 8th, 53rd, and 73rd corps of the 20th army group continued attacking the 39th division and sabotaging parts of the Han-Yi highway.
-On October 3, the 1st honorary division captured Zhuanqiao (磚橋).
-These sabotage works resulted in many communication lines being severed and paralyzing the command and communication functions of the 103rd brigade of the Japanese 13th division at Yaqueling (鴉鵲嶺).
-On October 5, the new 23rd division and 43rd division of the 87th corps joined in the fighting.
+From October 2 until October 3, the 8th, 53rd, and 73rd Corps of the 20th Army Group continued attacking the 39th Division and sabotaging parts of the Han-Yi highway.
+On October 3, the 1st Honorary Division captured Zhuanqiao (磚橋).
+These sabotage works resulted in many communication lines being severed and paralyzing the command and communication functions of the 103rd Brigade of the Japanese 13th Division at Yaqueling (鴉鵲嶺).
+On October 5, the New 23rd Division and 43rd Division of the 87th Corps joined in the fighting.

 Yixi Front

-On September 28, the 121st and 185th divisions of the 94th corps and the 14th regiment of the 5th division of the 8th corps assaulted the position of the 58th infantry regiment at Moji Mountain (磨鷄山).
+On September 28, the 121st and 185th Divisions of the 94th Corps and the 14th Regiment of the 5th Division of the 8th Corps assaulted the position of the 58th Infantry Regiment at Moji Mountain (磨鷄山).
 The two sides fought until midnight on the 30th.
 The Japanese side recorded an instance where dozens of Chinese soldiers broke into their position.
 When Japanese troops surrounded and prepared to capture them, all the Chinese soldiers committed suicide with grenades.
 The Chinese army would continue to launch tenacious assaults on the area, destroying a large number of the Japanese positions, but was unable to capture the area.